grychi/grychi.github.io/README.md

 PHP	|:star::star::star:
 Ruby	|:star::star::star:

+#### NYU
+The courses I take at NYU helps further my understanding in computer science.
+I have finished taking Data Structures and Algorithms course and I have a fair understanding of time and space complexity.
+I will be taking Computer Architecture and Organization this upcoming semester.

+#### FindU
+FindU is a small startup that was founded in 2014.
+It was meant to be a platform to help students develop and realize their individuality, leading to their careers.
+While working with their team, I was responsible for the majority of front-end web development along with some back-end work.

 ## Current Projects
 #### Pokemon GR
 This is a personal fangame that I am making using ActionScript3.0.
 Pokemon GR is an adventure/arena game where two players explore while battling other Pokemon.
 So far for this project, most of the backend systems such as movement, attacking and dialogue, are implemented.
 I have also finished most of the graphics required for the game.
 However, this is a long project and there is still a great number of details that need to be worked.